foundata/guidelines/containerfile-style-guide.md

 - Weaken update policy solely to preserve an old digest; a secure rebuild may intentionally produce new content.

-Rebuildability is mandatory: the project can create a working replacement from documented inputs.
-Bit-for-bit reproducibility is strongly desirable, but must be measured and claimed precisely rather than assumed.

 ## Security, SBOMs, provenance and signing<a id="security-sboms-provenance-and-signing"></a>

 [*⇑ Back to TOC ⇑*](#table-of-contents)

-The release pipeline MUST evaluate and identify the exact digest it publishes.
+The release pipeline MUST evaluate, scan, attest and sign the exact digests it publishes.
 A scan result for a local tag, an SBOM for the source directory or a signature over a moving tag does not establish the state of the released image.
+The subsections below all follow from this rule.

 ### Vulnerability and configuration scanning<a id="vulnerability-and-configuration-scanning"></a>

 Trivy is the standard scanner.
 The release pipeline MUST scan the final image pulled by digest from Quay after publication or from an equivalently immutable pre-publication registry location.
-This verifies the deliverable rather than an assumed local intermediate.

 **You MUST:**